janosh/pymatviz/readme.md

 </h4>

-**Note**: This project is not associated with or endorsed by [`pymatgen`](https://github.com/materialsproject/pymatgen), but aims to complement it with additional plotting functionality.
+**Note**: This project is not endorsed by [`pymatgen`](https://github.com/materialsproject/pymatgen), but aims to complement it with additional plotting functionality.

 ## Installation